There are very few gifts you receive that you can one day change and improve. Luckily for a lot of individuals, an

 For a lot of people, lab-grown diamonds were not an option when they picked out their original ring.
 But, the environmentally friendly aspect of these stones might have pushed them to go green had they been an option.
-Another great gift would be to upgrade to a man-made diamond.
+Another great gift would be to upgrade your engagement ring’s stone to a man-made diamond.
 This would not only show your respect for the earth but as mentioned above, it could allow for a bigger, improved diamond.

 The Perfect Fit

-So you’ve decided to upgrade your diamond ring… now what?
+So you’ve decided to upgrade your engagement ring… now what?
 If you’re considering a different diamond shape for your upgrade, it’s important to know if your setting can accommodate it.
 Talk with your jeweler about what diamond shape would work well within the setting.
 Then, let our diamond experts help you pick out the best lab-grown diamond to fill it in!

-Upgrading a diamond ring can be a great gift or improvement over your wedding-day ring.
+Upgrading an engagement ring can be a great gift or improvement over your wedding-day ring.
 But, it’s important to know exactly what you want to be improved and if it’s possible in the current setting and band.
 If you have any questions at all about switching out a diamond, never hesitate to call the diamond experts at Clean Origin!
 And hey, a complete ring upgrade never hurts either.